commercial real estate terms

 3. Base Rent

 Base rent is the minimum rent required in the lease agreement.
 The base rent excludes expense recoveries such as utilities, property taxes, and maintenance fees.
+For example, if a lease states a base rent of $1,500, this amount does not include any additional costs incurred during the lease term.
+Understanding this distinction is crucial, as the total cost of occupying a space can significantly exceed the base rent when additional expenses are factored in.

 4. Common Area Maintenance (CAM)